 I think this is unfortunate, because it proverbially, “throws the baby out with the bathwater.”
 Basically, because Golden Rice has never made it to market, we should just stop exploring the biotechnology avenue altogether.
 Another issue raised by those who cite Golden Rice as an abject failure is that it does not address the huge, intractable, underlying issues contributing to malnutrition… lack of empowerment of women, the legacy of colonialism, lack of access to indigenous seeds and loss of the knowledge on how to grow them, government corruption, war, and so forth.
 The list of contributors to malnutrition is long, and permanent solutions are tough to implement.

 - Why wouldn’t we use something like Golden Rice (assuming it is proven safe) as a stop gap?
-People the world over are going blind and dying due to vitamin A deficiency, as I type this!!
+People the world over are going blind and dying due to vitamin A deficiency.
 The permanent solutions take time.

 - Why wouldn’t we use something available now, to stop the carnage of malnutrition, even if it isn’t the end game, even if it doesn’t solve every social ill, and even if it only helps a portion of those affected by vitamin A deficiency?